 A zakat institution (ZI) intermediates between an individual or institution liable to pay zakat (muzakki) and an eligible beneficiary of zakat (mustahiq).
 It ensures that zakat funds are managed (mobilized and allocated) efficiently (at least cost) and effectively (with maximum impact).
 Traditionally, a ZI is expected to play a key role in providing for basic needs of the poor.
 It is expected to engage in provision of assistance to individuals stuck by natural calamities and crises.
 Increasingly however, a strategic role for ZI in humanitarian and development finance is being contemplated.
 Zakat is being seen as an alternative resource (in addition to public and private capital) to meet the massive financing needs related to the realization of the Sustainable Development Goals (SDGs).
 As the zakat sector gets “mainstreamed”, it is increasingly being seen as a part of the formal financial system.

-The business of a ZI comprises mobilization and allocation of zakat funds.
+The core business of a ZI comprises mobilization and allocation of zakat funds.
 The ZI acts as an agent of the zakat-payer (and at times, performs an advisory function of estimating zakat liability for him/her) and undertakes to allocate zakat funds among the mustahiq or “eligible” beneficiaries according to Shariah (and at times, in conformity with additional stipulations by the zakat-payer, e.g. orphans only, or single mothers only).
-It is expected to utilize a percentage of zakat funds mobilized towards intermediation costs (administration, socialization, marketing).
-This percentage must be below a cap or maximum limit defined by the Shariah or regulation or convention.
-Therefore, a comprehensive risk analysis of a ZI will require the identification of all factors that may prevent sustainable operation of the ZI.
-Let us consider the possible risk factors one by one.
+It is expected to utilize a percentage of zakat funds mobilized towards intermediation costs (administration, socialization, marketing) that is below a maximum limit defined by the Shariah or regulation or convention.
+From a governance point of view, a ZI must strive to meet the expectation of its various stakeholders – zakat payers, beneficiaries, employees, government and the society at large.
+However, in a dynamic world and a constantly changing business environment, the ZI faces the possibility that it may not be able to carry on its core business in a sustainable manner or meet its stakeholders’ expectations.
+These factors constitute the risk factors.
+A comprehensive risk analysis of a ZI will require the identification of all such risk factors.
+Let us consider these risk factors one by one.

 Reputational Risk: This is perhaps the most important risk factor from the standpoint of a ZI.
 Empirical evidence clearly points to the fact that ZIs that stand out in terms of sustained growth in their operations and high impact, are the ones with high “reputational capital”, known for their honesty, integrity, sincerity, commitment, frugality and overall efficiency.
-Reputational risk is the risk arising from negative perception that can adversely affect a ZI’s credibility among its stakeholders and its ability to maintain existing, or establish new, relationships with other parties.
+Reputational risk is the risk arising from a setback to reputation that can adversely affect a ZI’s credibility among its stakeholders and its ability to maintain existing, or establish new, relationships with other parties.

 Withdrawal Risk: Related to reputation risk is withdrawal risk, which may result from negative perception in the muzakki-community, as well as from competitive pressures that the ZI faces from other ZIs and charity institutions.
 A ZI could be exposed to the risk of losing its existing muzakki clients for a variety of reasons, including poor service quality.
 Given that the cost of acquiring a new muzakki may be much higher than retaining an existing muzakki, the institution is exposed to muzakki-attrition risk or muzakki-loss risk.